StarWhiz/docker_deployment_notes/jellyfin/README.md

 ```

 ### docker-compose.yml
-For the docker-compose you need to modify the the `/path/to/your/media`.
+For the docker-compose you need to modify the the `/path/to/your/media` to point to where your media is actually located.
 You may also need to modify PUID/GUID if you have more than one linux account.
 Usually 1000 and 1000 will work if you followed my A-Z guide.

 Optionally you may want to open ports 7359/udp and 1900/udp on your ufw firewall so jellyfin can be discovered if it is installed on a server on your LAN. `sudo ufw allow 7359/udp comment "jellyfin discovery"` is an example command to do this.